ecmwf/open-ecpds/README.md

 - **MetaTime** – Metadata time associated with the data file (same as RET).
 - **TimeBase** – Time base associated with the data file (same as RET).
 - **TimeStep** – Time step associated with the data file (same as RET).
-- **Duration** – Total duration of the failed data transmission attempt.
+- **Duration** – Total duration of the failed data transmission attempt, measured in milliseconds.
 - **UserId** – Identifier of the user responsible for initiating the transfer request.
 - **CountryCode** – Country code assigned to the destination entity.
 - **BytesSent** – Number of bytes successfully sent before the transfer failure.